-We will be offering a new Autumn Quarter starting in 2017-18, allowing students a chance to see Kyoto in its beautiful autumnal colors as well as see the many festivals and rituals that only take part at this time of year.
+A new Autumn Quarter allows students a chance to see Kyoto in its beautiful autumnal colors as well as see the many festivals and rituals that only take part at this time of year.
 Students applying in Autumn need just one quarter of Japanese before coming on the program.

 A new curriculum in Autumn covers topics as diverse as the visual arts of Japanese Buddhism, queer culture and life in Japan, and Japan’s energy-environment challenges.
 Students will spend a significant amount of their classes out and about in Kyoto, viewing examples of classical and modern art, exploring heritage artisanal workshops, and exercising their own creativity through photography and other means.